 “Saren is a fellow Spectre, and a friend,” Nihlus said.
 “And I am not at liberty to discuss the activities, or opinions, of other Council agents.
 What I can do, is make sure that he hears about your interest.”
 His smile widened, and so did her eyes.
 He moved in for the kill.
 “Don’t be surprised if Saren finds you before you find him.”

 She stared at him with her mouth open for some seconds.
 As a reporter, she must have been well aware of those other rumors that surrounded Saren like a storm cloud.
-It made the temperature drop, and its shadow creeped over her face, eclipsing the playful gleam.
+A shadow crept over her face, eclipsing the playful gleam.

 The drone shut down as abruptly as it had started up before.
 She probably wore accelerometers in fingers or eyes, and controlled it remotely.
 There was no trace of the mischievous confidence in her posture now, and Nihlus relaxed a bit.